 English Teaching and Outreach Forum is run annually by two:nineteen.
 The English Teaching and Outreach Forum chairing committee is made up of members of Christian organisations and churches with experience in English teaching and outreach.

-David was born and brought up the sleepy Berkshire countryside but soon discovered that there was a bigger world out there, which quickly got into his system.
+David was born and brought up in the sleepy Berkshire countryside but soon discovered that there was a bigger world out there, which quickly got into his system.
 The assorted results of this, more or less in order, were a passion for China, a GAP year in Ethiopia, finding and marrying mission-minded Maura, Bible College training in Belfast and 11 years of ministry in Ethiopia with SIM.
 Since our family needs brought us back to the UK, we have served as International Workers at Carey Baptist Church, Reading, and David has been lecturing in mission at Oak Hill College, London, where we now live.
 When re-charging, David can often be found with his headphones on, in tatty old clothes, listening to the radio, alone with his thoughts down in the shed with the family dogs round his feet.

 Maura, together with her children and her husband David, worked in Ethiopia with Serving In Mission for 11 years.
 On their return to Reading in 2007 they had the privilege of setting up an international outreach project from Carey Baptist Church with the aim of serving the local community.

 They rejoined Serving in Mission in 2012 to develop two:nineteen, a project supporting and equipping local churches to meet the needs of their international communities while also looking at cultural/biblical issues within the church.

 They love the diversity and richness that multicultural Reading offers and the opportunities they have to share their faith.

 Maura loves family holidays, fast cars and hot tubs in the snow!